r-devel/r-dev-day/preparation/RSECon24.md

 Anyone with an interest in contributing to R, or in open source contribution more generally, is welcome to attend.
 We will be preparing tasks requiring a range of expertise, e.g. translating message strings to non-English languages, reviewing the design of a dashboard, improving R help files, testing patches in R/C code, debugging GUI behaviour, etc.

+We also have a dedicated RSE slack channel for this dev day, "hackathon R development" ,which you can join here: https://rsecon24.slack.com/archives/C07J7H4HB8R

 ## Tasks for the hackathon

 Tasks for the hackathon have been prepared as [issues on this repository with label `RSECon24`](https://github.com/r-devel/r-dev-day/issues?q=is%3Aissue+is%3Aopen+label%3ARSECon24).
 You are also welcome to add issues or discuss ideas for issues as described in the repo [README](https://github.com/r-devel/r-dev-day/blob/main/README.md).

+Issues are also arranged in the google sheet ["RSECon24 R Hackathon Working Group Allocations"](https://docs.google.com/spreadsheets/d/1LQP-FkzYunmWj5HX6hLu8E2CO9vACYe4fWmz5cE3l38/edit?usp=sharing), which is where people can sign up for these issues.

 Please keep an eye on the issues in the run up to the hackathon.
 You may need additional preparation to work on certain issues, e.g. learning to build R on macOS or reading background material.
 You can express an interest in a task by adding a comment or assigning yourself to the issue.
 You can assign yourself to multiple issues as it is not a final commitment, but you will probably only be able to work on one issue at the hackathon.